 Will I have access to library materials from other libraries?
 Yes.
 Paso Robles City Library cardholders will continue to have seamless access to over 500,000 physical items belonging to the remaining Black Gold libraries, which will continue to be accessed in the shared catalog.
 In addition, cardholders will continue to have access to over 400,000 titles in the consortium's OverDrive eBook, audiobook, and magazine collection.

 Will I need to get a new library card?
 If your library card begins with 22138, you can continue to borrow items from the Paso Robles City Library or one of the remaining Black Gold libraries.
 Please note: In the system migration during April 22-23, passwords were changed to the last four digits of your primary phone number.
 You can reset your password if you choose.
 Library cards beginning with 22063 or 21447 now only work in San Luis Obispo County library branches or the Santa Barbara Public Library, respectively.
 Those library cardholders are welcome to apply for a Paso Robles City Library card to continue borrowing Black Gold materials.

 What if the Black Gold libraries don’t have what I want to read?
 Paso Robles City Library card holders can use our grant-funded Zip Book program to request material that is not available in the Black Gold catalog.
-To learn more about Zip Books, or to place a request, click here.
+To learn more about Zip Books, or to place a request, go to ZIP Books.